tarunsachdeva/blog/_posts/2018-09-07-financial-literacy.markdown

 draft: false
 ---

-**Finance Friday's** are for covering all things related to making the most of money.
-Most of the topics will center around the tenets of personal finance, but will also use this space to talk about startup finance - stock options, venture capital, etc.

 I was talking to someone in their early 20's recently about their careers.
 I advised them that financial literacy is probably the most important skill they can develop early on, and it will help them no matter what direction their career takes.

 I believe financial literacy is an essential skill that should be taught to everyone as early as possible.
 It includes an understanding of some core concepts like: basic numeracy, risk and diversification, compounding interest, inflation, and volatility.